Nada-TB/bees-gratitude-100-Days-Challenge-Daily-Gratitude-Journal/readme.md

 ![sitemap](bees-gratitude.png)

 ## Development process :
- * This is a dynamic website with authentification that allows the user to keep a daily journal of gratitude:
+ * This is a dynamic website with authentication that allows the user to keep a daily journal of gratitude:
    - It's limited to 50 accounts, 100 posts per account.
    - The user can add only one post per day.
  * Build a wireframe design of the website for different devices.